danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

 └── main.rb
 ```

-Before getting into the automated solution, let's cover how you could load and run any individual class from a project manually.
+Before getting into the automated solution, let's cover how you could load and run an individual class from a project manually.

 On any Ruby project (and also Rails projects), you can always run [irb](https://ruby.github.io/irb/#label-Overview) at the terminal, to get into an interactive Ruby session. `irb` is a default gem of Ruby so no need to install it, if you've installed Ruby, then you already have `irb`.
 However, by default, it doesn't know about any code in the project, even when it's run from the root of the project.
 For example: